What is emphysema?

 - Surgery to remove the damaged area of the lung

-- Pulmonary emphysema is a chronic lung condition.
-It’s often part of COPD, a group
+- Emphysema is a chronic lung condition.
+It’s often part of COPD, a group of lung diseases

-- Pulmonary emphysema does not develop suddenly, but very slowly over time.
-It’s most
+- Emphysema does not develop suddenly, but very slowly over time.
+It’s most commonly

-- Pulmonary emphysema causes shortness of breath that often gets worse with activity
+- Emphysema causes shortness of breath that often gets worse with activity and many

 - Tests that help measure the lungs’ ability to exchange oxygen and carbon dioxide are